Master of Science in Education — Counseling, School Counseling Track Online

 As part of the curriculum, you will refine your counseling acumen in three major areas: the prevention of personal and interpersonal problems, fostering optimal human development, and remediating existing social-emotional-developmental concerns among school-age children.

 Rooted in both theory and practice, the MSE in School Counseling online program offers you the opportunity to further expand your critical thinking and gain real-world field experience by participating in internship and practicum courses.
-To meet graduation requirements, you must engage in 600 internship hours within a school or community (240 of the internship hours must be direct service) and 100 practicum hours.
+To meet graduation requirements, you must engage in 600 internship hours within a school (240 of the internship hours must be direct service) and 100 practicum hours.
 These hours are integrated within the courses to help you meet the required hours faster.
-Additionally, you must pass the Praxis® Professional School Counselor (5421) exam to graduate.
+Additionally, you must pass the Praxis® Professional School Counselor (5422) exam to graduate.
+For School Counseling students in the 54-credit hour program, a passing score on the Praxis 5422 Professional School Counselor are required for graduation.
+For School Counseling students in the 60-credit hour program, a passing score on the Praxis 5422 Professional School Counselor or maintain a 3.0 cumulative GPA in the program, are required for graduation.

 As a graduate of this Higher Learning Commission accredited program, you will: